Some parts of this page may be machine-translated.

 4. Which is better for manual creation? - Opinions of manual production experts

-The reason is that Word makes it easier to achieve important aspects for manual operation, such as "having a consistent appearance regardless of who writes it" and "being able to maintain it with minimal effort."
+As manual creation experts, we basically recommend creating manuals with Word.
+The reason is that Word makes it easier to achieve important aspects of manual management, such as "having a consistent appearance regardless of who writes it" and "being able to maintain it with minimal effort."
+Additionally, the proofreading feature helps avoid basic grammatical errors, ensuring the reliability of the document itself.
+Furthermore, the track changes feature clearly highlights updated sections, which can reduce the internal review burden during creation and revision.

 5. There are options other than Word and Excel